 Work from home

-Pushing the envelope is what it takes to be buzzworthy and create a dedicated culture.
-An unnamed San Francisco tech company throws annual galas for no particular reason.
-The parties are famous for being absolutely extravagant.
-For instance, the CEO will hand people wrapped 100 $1 dollar bills.
-This philosophy can to be tied to employee recognition, rewards, and culture in general.
+For instance, the CEO will hand people wrapped 100 $1 bills.
+This philosophy can be tied to employee recognition, rewards, and culture in general.
 What emotions do you want to bring up when staff think of your company?

-Work retreats for high-achieving / overworked teams to exotic places is a nice-to-have perk.
-Salesforce has been known to rent a mansion in Hawaii for an entire work week.
-This allows workers to relax, have a great team building adventure, and still get work done.
+Work retreats for high-achieving / overworked teams to exotic places is a nice perk.
+Salesforce has been known to rent a mansion in Hawaii for an entire workweek.
+This allows workers to relax, have a great team-building adventure, and still get work done.

 Year supply of beer

-Non-monetary experiences leave a lasting impression on your staff that can be shared with others.
+Non-monetary experiences as employee recognition leave a lasting impression on your staff that can be shared with others.